wittawatj/cadgan/README.md

   to install as a Python package.
 In Python, we can then do `import cadgan as cdg`, and all the code in `cadgan` folder is accessible through `cdg`.

-  * Automatic dependency resolution only works with a new version of pip.
-      First upgrade you pip with `pip install --upgrade pip`.

-* `ipynb` folder is for Jupyter notebook files.

 ## Dependency, code structure, sharing resource files

 You will need to change values in `settings.ini` to your local path.
 This is important since we will be using relative path in the script.

 * Results will be saved in `expr_results_path`
 * `data_path` should point to where you store all your input data
 * `problem_model_path` will be used for storing various pre-trained models (warning: this can be quite large)
-* see comment in settings.ini for more details
+* See comment in settings.ini for more details

 We provide an example script to run CADGAN in `ex/run_gkmm.py`